-Another option is to head up to Scotland’s Enchanted Forest just outside of Pitlochry, which is illuminated with light and music during the month of October.
+Head up to Scotland’s rugged Highlands or the Enchanted Forest just outside of Pitlochry, which is illuminated with light and music during the month of October.
+Remember to wear some strong, comfortable boots when going out this autumn, such as Blundstone’s Australian made boots.
+They have recently launched a vegan boot alternative which you can check out here.

 Prices drop in the off-season as well, allowing you to snag great deals on holiday cottages and airfare between UK cities.